sassoftware/viya4-monitoring-kubernetes/monitoring/Tenant_Monitoring.md

 ```

 The value of `your_viya_namespace` is the namespace into which you deployed
-SAS Viya monitoring components.
+SAS Viya platform monitoring components.
 The value of `tenant_name` is the name of
 the tenant for which you are deploying the monitoring components.
 You can
 specify these values on the command line or in a `user.env` file.